-§251.
+- §251.
 SPEECH FOR THE CLASSROOM TEACHER.
 (Credit may be obtained in Humanities or Education.)
 Four hours credit.

-252. SUPERVISION OF BEGINNING TEACHERS.
+For description of this course, see page 147. - 252.
+SUPERVISION OF BEGINNING TEACHERS.
 Four to eight hours credit.

 Prerequisite, teaching experience and permission of instructor.
 A seminar, workshop approach designed to aid supervising teachers, coordinators, and principals in directing inexperienced teachers.
-Emphasis will be directed, toward the six professional roles of the teacher: the teacher (1) as the director of learning; (2) as a guidance counselor; (3) as a member of the school community; (4) as a liaison agent between the school and the community; (5) as a mediator of the culture; and (6) as a member of the profession.
+Emphasis will be directed toward the six professional roles of the teacher: the teacher (1) as the director of learning; (2) as a guidance counselor; (3) as a member of the school community; (4) as a liaison agent between the school and the community; (5) as a mediator of the culture; and (6) as a member of the profession.
 Professional laboratory experiences in the supervision of student teachers will be scheduled when possible in the Laboratory School.
 The written analysis of the workshop, laboratory phase of the program will constitute a practicum in supervision.